zendesk/zendesk_api_client_rb/lib/zendesk_api/server/docs/views.md

 ### List Views - Compact
 `GET /api/v2/views/compact.json`

-A compacted shared and personal Views available to the current user
+A compacted list of shared and personal views available to the current user

 #### Allowed For: